aws-neuron/aws-neuron-sdk/neuron-customops/api-reference-guide/custom-ops-ref-guide.rst

     * The model can still execute successfully if the programmer overflows the buffer
     * Overflowing the buffer will cause the oldest data in it to be overwritten
 * Print statements are processed and printed to the host's terminal at the end of model execution, not in real time
+* ``printf`` is only supported in single core mode, or on GPSIMD core 0 only when using multiple GPSIMD cores.
+* When using multiple GPSIMD cores, only ``TensorTcmAccessor`` is supported.
+Usage of other accessors will result in undefined behaviour.
+* When using multiple GPSIMD cores, only one custom operator per model is currently supported.